Robertoo0/DataPtrSwap-driver/README.md

 # DataPtrSwap-driver
-a multi game cheat driver using DataPtrSwap for communication
+cheat driver using DataPtrSwap for communication

+please ignore my coding style but this was my old coding style

+i have listed comments inside the source for everyone wanting to learn from this code